 - Electronic technologies in diesel vehicles

 - Refrigeration transport

-With your training and diesel certification, you will be in good shape for a great career.
+With your training and diesel certification, you should be in good shape for a great career.

 Read more: Fast certifications that pay well